Skip to main content

 Original Content

 Besides a different audience, every platform has a unique and preferred content style.
-Your message should adapt to this style to be effective and cater to the audience that prefers to consume the content in this way.
+Your message should adapt to this style to be effective and cater to the audience that prefers to consume the content this way.

 Channel